thansen0/seabed-sim-chrono/README.md

 ## Install

-This project (so far at least) uses project chrono version 9, and uses the components VSG and Multicore.
+This project (so far at least) uses project chrono version 9, and uses the components VSG, Vehicle, and Multicore.
 You will have to set

 ```
 set(Chrono_DIR "$ENV{HOME}/Code/seabed_sim/chrono/build/cmake")